yilinxiong/Xwechat/README.md

 Press 'Enter'  ->  switch to the chat screen like the picture 1 above.
 It will generate two screens, the top one will display the messages you sent to or received from the friend/group you have chosen; the bottom one will wait for your inputs and send the message to the chosen friend/group

 ## Tips for the chats
 1. How to delete/rewrite messages you have typed?

-  While you are typing messages, if you want to delete/rewrite the messages, just press the DELETE key and then press Enter, it will then ask you to re-type messages
+&nbsp;&nbsp;While you are typing messages, if you want to delete/rewrite the messages, just press the DELETE key and then press Enter, it will then ask you to re-type messages

 2. How to exit the chat page and list your friends/groups/contacts?

-  While you are typing messages, if you don't want to send the messages out and you want to return back to the page to display friends/groups/contacts, just press ESC key and then press Enter, it will go back to the friends list page
+&nbsp;&nbsp;While you are typing messages, if you don't want to send the messages out and you want to return back to the page to display friends/groups/contacts, just press ESC key and then press Enter, it will go back to the friends list page
-  And if you didn't type anything yet, then just press Enter, it wil then go back to the friends list page as well.
+&nbsp;&nbsp;And if you didn't type anything yet, then just press Enter, it wil then go back to the friends list page as well.

 ## Improvements
 0. Daemonize the application